schoonhovenrichard/LEAN_CNN_pruning/README.md

 ```
 cd examples
 ```
-**Note:** There is already a pretrained network supplied so the reader can decide to skip the 'Train an MS-D network step' and use the pretrained network in the `trained_models` folder.
-In the `pruned_models` folder, example pruned networks are given from an experimental run are given.
+**Note:** There is already a pretrained network supplied so the reader can decide to skip the *Train an MS-D network* step and use the pretrained network in the `trained_models` folder.
+In the `pruned_models` folder, example pruned networks from an experimental run are given.

 ### Generate new training data
-**Note:** Due to size limitations of this .zip file, users need to generate their own training data.

 2. To generate new data in the `data` directory, run:
 ```